Skip to main content

 On the Delivery Settings tab, you'll notice that Automated Delivery and Criteria Required are enabled by default.
 These are critical functions for most delivery accounts.

-• Automated Delivery: When ON, leads that meet the criteria will be sent automatically.
+• Automated Delivery: When ON, eligible leads will be sent automatically.
 You might temporarily disable this while you're still fine-tuning the setup.

 • Criteria Required: When ON, leads must pass the criteria you define (more on this later) to be delivered.
 If you've already filtered leads thoroughly at the Campaign level and are confident only qualified leads reach this account, you could disable this.